pouyana/CarND-LaneLines-P1/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

 * One potential shortcoming is the working with the low contrast images.
-In this images it is hard to find lane line or find the reasonably.
+In this images it is hard to find lane line or find them reasonably.

 * Another potential problem would be reflection from the cars in front, It would be a white spot in the picture and mix with the lane lines.

-* When the lane lines are not drawn correctly or are change for temporary street repairs.
+* When the lane lines are not drawn correctly or are changed for temporary street repairs.
 This pipeline does not handle irregular lane lines.

 * For very steep curves it is hard to find the lane lines.
 The region of interest should be smaller, and this should be done dynamically.